 2. Imagination in Cognitive Architecture

 One way to make sense of the nature of imagination is by drawing distinctions, giving taxonomies, and elucidating governing norms (section 1).
-Another, arguably more prominent, way to make sense of the nature is by figuring out, in a broadly functionalist framework, how it fits in with more well-understood mental entities from folk psychology and scientific psychology (see entry on functionalism).
+Another, arguably more prominent, way to make sense of the nature is by figuring out, in a broadly functionalist framework, how it fits in with more well-understood mental entities from folk psychology and scientific psychology (see the entry on functionalism).

 There are two related tasks involved.
 First, philosophers have used other mental entities to define imagination by contradistinction (but see Wiltsher forthcoming for a critique of this approach).
 To give an oversimplified example, many philosophers hold that imagining is like believing except that it does not directly motivate actions.
 Second, philosophers have used other mental entities to understand the inputs and outputs of imagination.
 To give an oversimplified example, many philosophers hold that imagination does not output to action-generating systems.